 - RGB version – Unlike print colours, screen colours are made up of Red, Green and Blue, mixing the light of each colour to make up the full-colour spectrum.
 This will be provided as an RGB JPEG file format for web and screen use, as well as PNG where transparency is needed.

 - Favicon – Ever noticed the little icon in the tabs of your web browser?
 This is called a favicon.

 Who owns the copyright?

-You do.
+Upon completion of the final payment you will transfer ownership of the final agreed logo.
 I only reserve the right to show the logo in my portfolio.